haripkd/mftserver/README.md

-# mftserver
 # Open source code repository for JSCAPE MFT Server
-# Note down the below instructions

-This repositroy contains the source files for functions and actions which are used in JSCAPE-MFT-Server.
+This repository contains the source files for functions and actions which are used in JSCAPE-MFT-Server.

 Clone the repository from - https://github.com/jscape/mftserver.git after Clone the directory mftserver will contain folder structure as below;